privacy-scaling-explorations/zk-eigentrust/client/README.md

 anvil
 ```

-Otherwise you should configure the `node_url` data field of the `client-config.json` file in the `data` directory to point to the correct Ethereum node.
+Otherwise you should configure the `node_url` data field of the `client_config.json` file in the `assets` folder to point to the correct Ethereum node.
 There's more about this in the configuration section.

 Open a new terminal to start interacting with the client through the CLI.
 Let's build the release version of the client so we can run the program from the `target` directory: